Alexandra Jóhannsdóttir

-Alexandra Jóhannsdóttir (born 19 March 2000) is an Icelandic professional footballer who plays as a midfielder for Damallsvenskan club Kristianstads DFF and the Iceland women's national team.
+Alexandra Jóhannsdóttir (born 19 March 2000) is an Icelandic professional footballer who plays as a midfielder for Damallsvenskan club Kristianstads DFF and the Iceland national team.

 Early life

 Alexandra first started playing football in the Haukar academy at the age of six.
 In May 2019, she graduated from Flensborgarskóli in Hafnarfjörður.
 Aside from football, she also played handball and practised gymnastics frequently in her youth.

 Career

 Alexandra has been capped for the Iceland national team.
 In her time at Breiðablik, she scored 44 goals in 88 games.
 It was announced, in January 2021, that she had signed for German club Eintracht Frankfurt.

 International career

 On 13 June 2025, Alexandra was called up to the Iceland squad for the UEFA Women's Euro 2025.

 International goals

 Scores and results list the Iceland's goal tally first.